isdata-org/mapping-the-bioeconomy/README.md

 ##Topic modelling and co-occurrence analysis of the bio-economy

 This is additional online material relating to the research presented in the article:
-Secondary Resources in the Bio-Based Economy:  A Computer Assisted Survey of Value Pathways in Academic Literature (DOI)
+<i>Secondary Resources in the Bio-Based Economy:  A Computer Assisted Survey of Value Pathways in Academic Literature</i>

 This additional material includes:
 [Topic Modelling](http://isdata-org.github.io/mapping-the-bioeconomy/TopicModelling/index.html) results,